datagrok-ai/public/help/access/databases.md

 ## Access control

 In Datagrok, certain classes of objects we call _entities_ have a [standard set of operations](../datagrok/objects.md) that can be applied to them.
-This includes connections, queries, tables, and table columns, all of which can be shared, assigned permissions, annotated, and more.
+These entities are connections, queries, tables, and table columns, all of which can be shared, assigned permissions, annotated, and more.

-When you create a connection or a query, it's private and visible to you only.
+When you create an entity such as a connection or a query, it's private and visible to you only.
 You can share it to make it accessible to others.
 If you can't share a connection or a query, you may have insufficient permissions.
 Contact your Datagrok administrator for assistance.

 To share: